Trans-Olza: Since 1945

-Immediately after World War II, Zaolzie was returned to Czechoslovakia within its 1920 borders, although local Poles had hoped it would again be given to Poland.
+Immediately after World War II, Trans-Olza was returned to Czechoslovakia within its 1920 borders, although local Poles had hoped it would again be given to Poland.
 Most Czechoslovaks of German ethnicity were expelled, and the local Polish population again suffered discrimination, as many Czechs blamed them for the discrimination by the Polish authorities in 1938–1939.
 Polish organizations were banned, and the Czechoslovak authorities carried out many arrests and dismissed many Poles from work.
 The situation had somewhat improved when the Communist Party of Czechoslovakia took power in February 1948.
 Polish property deprived by the German occupants during the war was never returned.

-As to the Catholic parishes in Zaolzie pertaining to the Archdiocese of Breslau Archbishop Bertram, then residing in the episcopal Jánský vrch castle in Czechoslovak Javorník, appointed František Onderek (1888–1962) as vicar general for the Czechoslovak portion of the Archdiocese of Breslau on 21 June 1945.
+As to the Catholic parishes in Trans-Olza pertaining to the Archdiocese of Breslau Archbishop Bertram, then residing in the episcopal Jánský vrch castle in Czechoslovak Javorník, appointed František Onderek (1888–1962) as vicar general for the Czechoslovak portion of the Archdiocese of Breslau on 21 June 1945.
 In July 1946 Pope Pius XII elevated Onderek to Apostolic Administrator for the Czechoslovak portion of the Archdiocese of Breslau (colloquially: Apostolic Administration of Český Těšín; Apoštolská administratura českotěšínská), seated in Český Těšín, thus disentangling the parishes from Breslau's jurisdiction.
 On 31 May 1978 Pope Paul VI merged the apostolic administration into the Archdiocese of Olomouc through his Apostolic constitution Olomoucensis et aliarum.

 Poland signed a treaty with Czechoslovakia in Warsaw on 13 June 1958 confirming the border as it existed on 1 January 1938.
 After the Communist takeover of power, the industrial boom continued and many immigrants arrived in the area (mostly from other parts of Czechoslovakia, mainly from Slovakia).
 The arrival of Slovaks significantly changed the ethnic structure of the area, as almost all the Slovak immigrants assimilated into the Czech majority in the course of time.
 The number of self-declared Slovaks is rapidly declining.
-The last Slovak elementary school was closed in Karviná several years ago.
-Since the dissolution of Czechoslovakia in 1993, Zaolzie has been part of the independent Czech Republic.
+The last Slovak primary school was closed in Karviná several years ago.
+Since the dissolution of Czechoslovakia in 1993, Trans-Olza has been part of the independent Czech Republic.
 However, a significant Polish minority still remains there.